 I moved the historical (hysterical?) pictures.
 See older pictures

-(I haven't gotten this much lately; must be my rapidly greying hair)
+(I removed the picture of Dr. Tom Blum I haven't gotten this confusion much lately; must be my rapidly greying hair)

 Phone: (215) 951-1096 (it is WAY better to send me e-mail than to leave voice mail - in fact, since returning from my sabbattical I found I don't use my office phone at all)